vesari/grpccalc/README.md

 ## Testing

-The service has a test suite in server/server_test.go.
+The service has a test suite in cmd/server/server_test.go and cmd/client/client_test.go.
 Run it as follows:

 ```
 go test ./...